 If possible, swelling should be significantly decreased before surgery, which can take up to two weeks in some instances.

 Open fractures should be promptly irrigated and debrided, and treated with antibiotics.
 Definitive fracture fixation may not be possible during this setting.

 Forefoot fractures do not contribute to physiologic instability.
 If there is no soft tissue at risk, urgent intervention is not required.

 This fracture pattern is the most technically challenging to stabilize with K-wires alone due to the small bone size.
 First, the articular surface needs to be held together.
 Then the articular block needs to be attached to the diaphysis with a K-wire.

 Consider inserting the K-wires outside the skin incision to prevent contamination.

 3. Reduction and preliminary fixation of the articular block

 Grasp the digit's terminus and use a combination of axial and angular traction to exaggerate the deformity.

-K-wires can be inserted into the distal fragment and used as a joystick.
+K-wires can be inserted into the fragment and used as a joystick.

-Once reduction has been obtained, the K-wire can be further inserted to secure the reduction.
+Once reduction is accomplished, the wire may be advanced to secure the reduction.